-Intersections within the limits of a NHS Arterial Preservation project can be modified, as needed, to construct auxiliary lanes, including turn lanes.
+Intersections within the limits of a Non-NHS State Highway Preservation project can be modified, as needed, to construct auxiliary lanes, including turn lanes.

-NHS Arterial Preservation projects are not intended to improve interchange ramp or crossroad geometric design or roadside elements; these would typically be evaluated as part of a Rehabilitation or Reconstruction type project, or an Interstate project.
+Non-NHS Preservation projects are not intended to improve interchange ramp or crossroad geometric design or roadside elements; these would typically be evaluated as part of an Interstate or NHS Rehabilitation or Reconstruction type project.